nahobbs5/AzureActiveDirectoryDemo/README.md

 ## ---Part Two: Connecting to Active Directory---
 ### 6. Install Active Directory Domain Services

-Promote the Domain Controller VM to a Domain Controller for lab.local.
+*Promote the Domain Controller VM to a Domain Controller for lab.local.*

-Connect to DC-VM using Bastion (Step 4).
+1. Connect to DC-VM using Bastion (See Step 4).

-Open Server Manager > Add Roles and Features.
+2. Open Server Manager > Add Roles and Features.
-Select Role-based or feature-based installation, then select DC-VM.
+3. Select Role-based or feature-based installation, then select DC-VM.
-Check Active Directory Domain Services and complete the installation.
+4. Check Active Directory Domain Services and complete the installation.
-After installation, click the notification flag in Server Manager and select Promote this server to a domain controller.
+5. After installation, click the notification flag in Server Manager and select Promote this server to a domain controller.

-Choose Add a new forest, set:
+6. Choose Add a new forest, set:
 `Root domain name: lab.local`
-Configure options (e.g., DNS, DSRM password), and complete the promotion process.
+7. Configure options (e.g., DNS, DSRM password), and complete the promotion process.

 The VM will restart.